Brain Fog and Cognitive Dysfunction in Lyme Disease

 Final perspective

-Brain fog and cognitive dysfunction in Lyme disease are common, real, and often misunderstood.
-Recognizing these neurocognitive symptoms of Lyme disease helps patients and families understand that these changes are not a personal failure, but a treatable part of a complex illness.
+Cognitive dysfunction in Lyme disease is common, clinically documented, and often misunderstood.
+Recognizing these neurocognitive symptoms helps patients and families understand that these changes are not a personal failure, but a treatable part of a complex illness.